Kimserey/BlogArchive/20160404_drag_and_drop_ui_sortable_uinext.md

 Sortable examples can be found [here](http://rubaxa.github.io/Sortable/).
 On top of allowing us to sort elements, it also provides drag and drop functionalities which are very handy to make interactive webapps.

-In JS, all you need to do is create a list of elements (or a `div` containing other elements) use `Sortable`.
+In JS, all you need to do is to create a list of elements (`ul`, `ol` or `div` containing other elements) and pass it to the `create` function of `Sortable`.

 ```
 Sortable.create(myelement, { .. some options ... })
 ```

-And that's it, `myelement` is now a sortable list.
+And that's it. `myelement` is now a sortable list.
 Let's see how can we use that in `WebSharper`.

 ## Create a link from F# to Sortable

 As we saw earlier, the main function to call is `Sortable.create`.
 It takes an element and some options as parameter.
-Elements in WebSharper are translated with the type `Dom.Element`.
+Elements in `WebSharper` are translated with the type `Dom.Element`.
-The options will be held in a record type.
+The `options` will be held in a record type.
 We can now directly create a link:
 ```
 [<JavaScript>]